argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

     // Tooltip is a human readable description of the parameter. (optional) Tooltip string `json:"tooltip"`

     // Type is the type of the parameter.
-Can be used to validate the provided
+Can be used to validate the provided values.
-    // values. (optional: default is string)
+    // (optional: default is string)
     Type ParameterDefinitionType `json:"type"`

     // IsList defines if the parameter can be passed multiple times. (optional: default false) IsList bool `json:"isList"`

+    // Required defines if this given parameter is mandatory. (optional: default false) Required bool `json:"required"`

     // Group is used to identify parameters that bellongs to the same context (E.g. 'helm'). (optional) Group string `json:"group"`

     // DefaultValues defines the values that should be provided by default in case no change is
     // required by the user.
 If the list has more than one item `IsList` must be true. (optional)